-- Using a strong vocabulary is a wonderful thing, but if you aren’t the type of person that has a colorful collection of words, then don’t use your application essay as the place to start.
+Using a strong vocabulary is a wonderful thing, but if you aren’t the type of person that has a colorful collection of words, then don’t use your application essay as the place to start.
 Many students will use a thesaurus to “add” to their writing, when in reality, this will make the essay weaker.
-Often times the natural flow of your writing will be interrupted by the attempt at using unfamiliar words you haven’t used before.
+But often the natural flow of your writing will be interrupted when attempting to use unfamiliar words you haven’t used before.

 The essay is a way to express yourself to the admission committee and see a different side of you that no other part of the application process touches upon.
 Essays are personal and they take time, so don’t rush it, and ensure that you have accurately presented yourself through writing.